splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/4-zero-config/1-zero-config.md

 {{% /tab %}}
 {{< /tabs >}}

 Navigate back to the Kubernetes Navigator in **Splunk Observability Cloud**.
-After a couple of minutes you will see that the Pods are being restarted by the operator and the Zero config container will be added.
+After a couple of minutes you will see that the Pods are being restarted by the operator and the automatic discovery and configuration container will be added.
 This will look similar to the screenshot below:

 ![restart](../../images/k8s-navigator-restarted-pods.png)